 Environmental & Sustainability

 ESSA prioritizes environmental and biodiversity aspects in all its business activities and always emphasizes compliance with environmental regulations.
-In terms of environmental management, ESSA has achieved the “GREEN PROPER” rating at the Banggai Ammonia Plant (BAP) and the “BLUE PROPER” rating at the Palembang LPG Plant (PLP) from the Ministry of Environment and Forestry for the environmental management systems implemented.
+In terms of environmental management, ESSA has achieved the “GOLD PROPER” rating at the Banggai Ammonia Plant (BAP) and the “BLUE PROPER” rating at the Palembang LPG Plant (PLP) from the Ministry of Environment and Forestry for the environmental management systems implemented.
 Additionally, ESSA has obtained the ISO 14001:2015 certification for the Environmental Management System from TUV-NORD Indonesia.

 In addition to focusing on implementing environmental management systems in accordance with applicable regulations, ESSA also actively supports the conservation of rare or endemic wildlife in its operational areas.
 One of the programs supported is the Maleo Bird Conservation Program.